-A statutory exemption exists in The Water Use (Temporary Bans) Order 2010 for the cleaning of artificial outdoor surfaces using a hosepipe in respect of health or safety (see Section 5.7 of this report for further detail).
+A statutory exemption exists in The Water Use (Temporary Bans) Order 2010 for the cleaning of artificial outdoor surfaces using a hosepipe in respect of health or safety.
 This includes:

-a) removing or minimising any risk to human or animal health or safety; and b) preventing or controlling the spread of causative agents of disease.
+- a) removing or minimising any risk to human or animal health or safety; and - b) preventing or controlling the spread of causative agents of disease.